abhisheksingh87/starter-cookbook/content/recipes-reactive/accessing-data-mongodb-reactive.md

 categories = ["recipes"]
 tags = ["persistence","data-repository", "mongodb","spring boot"]
-summary = "Accessing mongodb data reactively" title = "3.
-Accessing data in MongoDB" date = 2020-12-09T14:02:27-05:00
+summary = "Accessing mongodb data reactively" title = "4.
+Access Data in MongoDB" date = 2020-12-09T14:02:27-05:00
 weight = 1
 +++

-## Context
+## CONTEXT
 This guide walks you through the process of how to configure and implement database operations using Reactive Programming through Spring data Reactive Repositories and Template with MongoDB.

+## SOLUTION
 ## Define Entity
 MongoDB is a NoSQL document store.
 In this example, you store `Customer` objects.